cometjs/cometjs/README.md

 ### TODOS ###

 * Support scaffold
-* Create new themes with yours codebase
+* Create new themes with codebases in git repositories

 ## License
 Comet.js is available under the MIT license.